Toloka/docs/en/glossary.md

 #### Training pool {#training-pool}

 A [pool](#pool) of zero-price tasks for training Tolokers.
-Training tasks contain correct task responses and hints that are shown if the Toloker answers incorrectly.
+Training tasks contain correct responses and hints that are shown if the Toloker answers incorrectly.

 To improve the quality of results, you can add a training pool and choose only those Tolokers who pass training successfully.
 [Learn more](guide/concepts/train.md)